Skip to main content

 For example, the approved financing amount could be significantly lower for borrowers with no credit history.
 They also may come with less favorable payment terms and higher interest rates.
 This could increase the overall cost of borrowing.
 And the approval process could be more complex and could require additional evidence of ability to repay.

-If you are looking to buy a car but don’t have great credit, here are some tips to guide you.
+If you are looking to buy a car but don’t have great credit, here are some tips to help guide you.

 Check all your options